trotha01/world/README.md

 This game is meant to be well-documented, making it easy for developers to expand the game as they wish.
 It is also meant to be 'simple' to add a new language.
 Or at least as simple as adding a new language can be.

+Note: This is still very much in development.